jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 The report MUST contain at least the Message-ID {{!MAIL=RFC5322}}.
 If present, the header "CFBL-Feedback-ID" of the complaining email MUST be added additionally.

-The MBP MAY omit all further headers and/or body to comply with any data-regulation laws.
+The MBP MAY omit or redact, as described in {{?RFC6590}}, all further headers and/or body to comply with any data-regulation laws.

 It is highly RECOMMENDED that, if used, the CFBL-Feedback-ID includes a hard to forge component such as an {{?HMAC=RFC2104}} using a secret key, instead of a plain-text string.